-- According to Current Clinical Guidelines:3-6 - Topical immunomodulators are to be used as second line therapy following failure or contraindication to topical corticosteroids. - Topical immunomodulators due not cause atrophy of the skin like prolonged topical corticosteroids use and may be used on body parts where atrophy is a concern or where a potent-very-high potent topical corticosteroid is not appropriate. - Other Key Facts: - There are no generic agents in the class. - Safety concerns regarding long-term use, particularly updated with cancer-related adverse events with the use of these medications forced updates to product labeling to include black box warnings7-8 - Position statements from several professional organizations have noted the lack of conclusive evidence linking an increase incidence of malignancies to the topical calcineurin inhibitors.9-11 - Limited direct clinical trials between agents favor tacrolimus in efficacy in both adult and pediatric patients. - Majority of trials showed that the two agents were comparable in adverse effects. - Pimecrolimus is approved for mild-moderate atopic dermatitis for patients two years of age and older.1 - o Tacrolimus is approved in children and adults with moderate-severe atopic dermatitis. - Dosing frequency and route of administration vary between products.2
+- According to Current Clinical Guidelines:3-9 - Topical immunomodulators are to be used as second line therapy following failure or contraindication to topical corticosteroids. - Topical immunomodulators due not cause atrophy of the skin like prolonged topical corticosteroids use and may be used on body parts where atrophy is a concern or where a potent-very-high potent topical corticosteroid is not appropriate. - Concurrent use of a topical corticosteroid with a topical immunomodulator may be recommended in certain patients. - Other Key Facts: - There are no generic agents in the class. - Pimecrolimus is approved for mild-moderate atopic dermatitis for patients two years of age and older 1 - Tacrolimus is approved in children and adults with moderate-severe atopic dermatitis.2